-If you are looking for a job in cyber security, now is the time to pursue an MBA focused on Cyber Security Management.
+If you are looking for a job in cyber security, now is the time to pursue a Master of Business Administration (MBA) with a concentration in Cyber Security Management.

-The demand for workers in cyber security far outweighs the number of professionals available.
+The demand for workers in cyber security far outweighs the number of professionals available, as is reflected in salary projections that predict a 33% increase through 2030.
 The growing number of data breaches and hacks in companies across the United States is driving the need for experts in tech companies and other industries.
 By gaining the skills and credentials necessary for a position in cyber security, you can obtain a high-paying position in a high-demand field.

 Industries in Need of Cyber Security

-- Tech companies: The need for IT security in tech companies is self-explanatory -- developments in technology necessitate tech security.
-California is a hub for tech jobs.
+- Tech companies: The need for IT security in tech companies is self-explanatory — developments in technology necessitate tech security.
+While California is still the reigning hub for tech jobs, Miami, Austin, and New York are just some of the cities and regions with emerging tech industries.

-- The government: The demand for cyber security professionals in government, especially in the Department of Homeland Security, is also high due to the potential for cyber-attacks on proprietary information.
+- The government: The demand for cyber security professionals in government, especially in the Department of Homeland Security, is also high due to the potential for cyber-attacks on proprietary information, which has driven salaries up.
 Washington, D.C., is a key market for governmental cyber security.

-- Banking and finance: In banking and finance, identify theft and fraud are major concerns.
+- Banking and finance: In banking and finance, identity theft and fraud are major concerns.
+A recent report found that financial companies are the most targeted by those seeking to steal usernames and passwords.
 Banks are willing to hire more security professionals to prevent fraud and maintain credibility.

 The above industries provide a significant portion of cyber security jobs.
-Some employers offer tuition reimbursements to help employees gain the knowledge and skills they need to secure a company's information and databases.
+Because of the grave ramifications of a cyberattack and the urgency to fill positions, some employers offer tuition reimbursements to help employees gain the knowledge and skills they need to secure a company's information and databases.

 Cyber Security Job Titles in High Demand